SACHI Dental Clinic

 Yes, online booking is available 24/7.
 You can easily make a reservation through this website.

 Yes, of course.
-Please feel free to come in for check-ups for cavities and gum disease, teeth cleaning, etc.
+Please feel free to visit us for cavity and periodontal disease screenings, teeth cleaning, and other services.

 Is it okay to bring my child with me during my appointment?2025-04-27T16:27:34+09:00